 Box and the Digital Work Hub

-Box made a number of announcements that make it more of a Digital Work Hub for knowledge workers (see more on Digital Work Hubs).
+Box made a number of announcements that make it more of a digital work hub for knowledge workers.
+(See more on digital work hubs here.)
 The race to win the digital workplace is on.
 Box faces a tough fight against incumbents like Google and Microsoft and new entrants like Airtable and Smartsheet.
 Box is doing more now with the new Box Feed, which can surface relevant work.

 The challenge for Box is serving the needs of both knowledge workers and enterprise content architects who have significant content management requirements.